willdurand/willdurand.github.io/_posts/2014-02-14-please-do-not-patch-like-an-idiot.markdown

 `PATCH` is an HTTP method (a.k.a. verb) which has been described in [RFC 5789](https://tools.ietf.org/html/rfc5789).
 The initial idea was to propose a new way to modify existing HTTP resources.
-The biggest issue with this method is that people misunderstand its usage. **No! `PATCH` is not about sending an updated value, rather than the entire resource** as described in the first paragraph of this article.
+The biggest issue with this method is that people misunderstand its usage. **No! `PATCH` is not **strictly** about sending an updated value, rather than the entire resource** as described in the first paragraph of this article.
 Please, **stop** doing this right now!
-This is **wrong**:
+This is not correct:

 ```http
 PATCH /users/123